HP-UX: Versions

 This release supports both PA-RISC and Itanium.
 It was released on February 15, 2007.
 Major new features include native multipathing support, a unified file cache, NFSv4, Veritas ClusterFS, multi-volume VxFS, and integrated virtualization.
 Hyperthreading is supported on Itanium systems with Montecito and Tukwila processors.
 HP-UX 11i v3 conforms to The Open Group's UNIX 03 standard.
-Updates for 11i v3 have been released every 12 months, with the latest revision being 2505.11iv3, released in May 2025.
-HP has moved to a cadence of one major HP-UX operating system update per year.
+Updates for 11i v3 were released once a year, with the final update, 2505.11iv3, released in May 2025.

 HP-UX 11i operating environments

 HP bundles HP-UX 11i with programs in packages they call Operating Environments (OEs).

 The following lists the currently available HP-UX 11i v3 OEs: